Updated: May 15, 2019

-Several bills have been introduced in the 115th Congress that would expand the role of public programs in health care.
-These proposals range in scope from broad proposals to create a new national health insurance program for all residents to more incremental approaches that offer a public plan option alongside private coverage, and current public proposals.
-These bills are grouped into four general categories:
+Several bills have been introduced in the 116th Congress that would expand the role of public programs in health care.
+As more legislation is introduced, we will continue to update the side-by-side comparison tool.
+The bills range in scope from broad proposals to create a new national health insurance program for all residents to more incremental approaches that offer a public plan option in addition to current sources of coverage, private or public.
+These bills are grouped into five general categories:

-- A new public plan option, based on Medicare, that would be offered to individuals and some or all employers through the ACA marketplace:
+- A new public plan option that would be offered to individuals through the ACA marketplace:

 - A Medicare buy-in option for older individuals not yet eligible for the current Medicare program:

 - A Medicaid buy-in option that states can elect to offer to individuals through the ACA marketplace:

 To compare proposals, select an option from one of the columns below.